Hotspot Shield developed its own proprietary VPN protocol known as Catapult Hydra, which is both good and bad.

 Hotspot Shield uses a proprietary protocol called Catapult Hydra that’s designed to enhance speeds as compared to other services.

-I started the process with a 32Mbps connection and got down to business for all the best VPN in Malaysia here.
+I started the process with a 32Mbps connection and got down to business in Malaysia here.

 Since Hotspot Shield doesn’t allow the selection of individual servers but only the location country, I couldn’t really check out multiple servers in the same location.